 When you’re a small business, every penny counts–and that means every second, too!
-It can be a struggle to accomplish everything on that to-do list, and often smaller tasks can distract from what’s important.
+Time management can be a struggle and accomplishing everything on that to-do list can be tricky.
+Often smaller tasks can distract from what’s important.
 Plus, let’s face it, nobody wants to spend all their time doing monotonous tasks like counting inventory or pricing products.
 We’d all like more time to ourselves, to spend quality time with friends and family, or catch up on our favorite TV shows.
 But there are only twenty-four hours in a day, so the trick is learning to manage those hours in the most efficient way possible.
 Do yourself a favor, and make more time for the important things with these time management tips.

 Now that you’ve written your list, it’s time to prioritize.
 Put the most urgent or time-sensitive tasks at the top to be accomplished first.
 Be realistic–not every task is a high priority, and you can only do so much in one day.
 So make a realistic list of priorities, and accomplish each item on the list one at a time.
 Finish one task before beginning another.
 It’s simple, but it’s an effective practice that will pay off in the long run.